-Rachel is a senior at Yeshiva University’s Stern College for Women where she is pursuing a BA in psychology.
-Her work includes coding defense mechanisms in patient speech, recruiting survey participants, and assisting with patient and therapist language style research.
-Prior to joining the team, she helped research the development of social cognition at Stern College's Developing Minds Lab.
-In her free time, she volunteers as a crisis counselor at Crisis Text Line.
+Rachel is a first year student in the Clinical PsyD Program at Ferkauf.
+She graduated from Stern College for Women with a B.A. in Psychology.
+Her work in the lab includes coding defense mechanisms and facilitative interpersonal skills.
+Prior to joining the team, she helped research children’s development of social cognition at Stern College's Developing Minds Lab.
+She has also worked as a psychosocial rehabilitation counselor and is a volunteer crisis counselor at Crisis Text Line.

 Dan is a first-year student in the Clinical Psychology program at Penn State University in the Laboratory for Personality, Psychopathology & Psychotherapy Research, and is an external research assistant in our lab.
 He grew up in Fresno, CA and received his B.A. in Philosophy and French from UC Berkeley.
 He then studied at Ferkauf Graduate School of Psychology in New York in the Psychodynamic Process Research Lab, where he will receive his master's degree in